-This essential oil (as well as calendula) has been shown to provide some SPF protection too. [study] I would not rely on it without a blocking agents as well though.
+This essential oil (as well as calendula) has been shown to provide some SPF protection too. [study] I would absolutely not rely on it without effective UV rays blocking agents as well though.

 Whenever you use essential oils you will generally need to use a carrier oil.
 Most are not advised to be used straight, especially on delicate sunburned skin.

 A carrier is a fatty oil that will dilute the essential oils and carry them into the skin.